Consumer Protection

 Under the FCRA, you may be entitled to:

-• Actual damages — compensation for financial harm (denied loans, higher interest rates) and emotional distress
+• Actual damages — compensation for financial harm (denied loans, higher interest rates, lost jobs or housing) and emotional distress

-• Punitive damages — additional compensation to punish reckless behavior
+• Punitive damages — additional compensation a court may award for willful violations

-• Attorney's fees and court costs — paid by the credit bureau, not you
+• Attorney's fees and court costs — recoverable in a successful action

-The total recovery depends on the severity of the errors, how long they persisted, and the real-world consequences you experienced.
+The total recovery depends on the dispute record, whether the conduct was negligent or willful, and the real-world consequences you experienced.

 How long do I have to file an FCRA lawsuit?